Tom32i/netcode/doc/codecs.md

 Your custom codec must extends the `Codec` class of Netcode and implement the 3 following methods:

 - `getByteLength(data)`: return the number of byte in the event for the given data (your event byte length may vary over the data, like for abitrary strings for example).
-- `encoder(buffer, offset, data)` encode the given data into the provided buffer, starting at the given offset (in byte).
+- `encode(buffer, offset, data)` encode the given data into the provided buffer, starting at the given offset (in byte).
 - `decode(buffer, offset)`: read and return the data contained in the provided buffer, starting at the given offset.

 Let's say we want to send an event with the given format: